 Landlocked tripoints – the precise geographical point where three country borders meet – are a huge draw to those (like me) who love the novelty of standing in more than one country at the same time.
 As a result, these locations are often marked with a fancy monument, surrounded by a parade of national flags, and have at least one cafe nearby selling extortionately priced items of food not native to any of the countries that verge metres away from its counter.

 The tripoint where Slovakia, Hungary and Austria meet however, appears to be the exception to the rule.
 The atmosphere around it is sombre and understated.
-The route to it is not straight forward, particularly on foot via Bratislava where one has to walk through a ditch for half a kilometre to get anywhere near it.
+The route to it is not straight forward, particularly on foot via Bratislava where one has to walk through a ditch for over a kilometre to get anywhere near it.
 There are no facilities around it, no bus route passing close to it, few signs and maps along the way to point enthusiasts towards it, and even less about the location online.
 With Bratislava being the only capital city in the world to claim to have a tripoint – the location is around nine kilometres from the city centre – it’s surprising Slovakia doesn’t make more of it as a tourist attraction.
-Even locals seem unaware that the tripoint exists close to their doorstep; I asked a couple of people in the neighbouring border village of Čunovo where the tripoint was but they didn’t have a clue what I was talking about, and I don’t think it was because my four words of Slovakian were too poorly pronounced for them to understand.
+Even locals seeme unaware that the tripoint exists close to their doorstep.
+I asked a couple of people in the neighbouring border village of Čunovo where the tripoint was but they didn’t have a clue what I was talking about, and I don’t think it was because my four words of Slovakian were too poorly pronounced for them to understand.

 Today (2017), all but one post from the barbed wire fencing remains here as a memorial.
-All three countries are now part of the European Union, and to mark the union and freedoms these countries now share, the area has been turned into a sculpture park; twelve original pieces of work created by international artists stand around the tripoint, symbolically comprising of triangular shapes and three-way conversion points.
+All three countries are now part of the European Union, and to mark the union and the freedoms these countries now share, the area has been turned into a sculpture park; twelve original pieces of work created by international artists stand around the tripoint, symbolically comprising of triangular shapes and three-way conversion points.

-But, with the Cold War and the Communist regime becoming a distant memory for Austria and Slovakia, Hungary has controversially resorted back to this harsh frontier approach, this time to prevent people getting into the country rather than trying to escape out of it.
-In response to today’s major Syrian crisis and mass Middle-East migration to Europe, Hungary has recently erected millions of Euros worth of fencing and guard posts along its southern border with non-EU Serbia to control the number of migrants trying to enter the EU via Hungary.
+But, with the Cold War and Communist regimes becoming a distant memory for Austria and Slovakia, Hungary has controversially resorted back to this harsh frontier approach, this time to prevent people getting into the country rather than trying to escape out of it.
+In response to today’s (2017) major Syrian crisis and mass Middle-East migration to Europe, Hungary has recently erected millions of Euros worth of fencing and guard posts along its southern border with non-EU Serbia to control the number of migrants trying to enter the EU via Hungary.

 There are two regular bus routes from Bratislava – route 90 and route 91 – that pass within one-and-a-half to two kilometres from the tripoint.
 Both routes will take around twenty-five minutes to go from the city centre to within walking distance of the Hungarian border.
 Although route 91 stops further away, it is more frequent with three buses an hour, and is easier to catch from Bratislava starting and terminating at the bus station underneath the city’s iconic UFO bridge near the Old Town.
 The bus terminates in the pretty village of Čunovo.
 Try to alight at the last-but-two stop along the route – ‘MiÚ Čunovo’ – as this is located at the top of the road called ‘Schengenská’ which is the start of your journey by foot and leads directly to the Hungarian border.
 Walk the full length of this road.
 At the cross roads half way along is where the hourly bus route 90 stops before carrying on away from the tripoint and towards the Danubiana Meulensteen Art Museum east of Čunovo.